-Replace-by-fee (RBF) (or Bump Fee) is a feature of some Bitcoin wallets that allows a user to replace a low-fee transaction with a new one with a higher fee.
+Replace-by-fee (RBF) (or Bump Fee) is a feature of some Bitcoin wallets that allows you to replace a low-fee transaction with a new one with a higher fee.
 This is done by creating a new transaction with a higher fee and the same inputs as the original transaction, but with a higher fee rate, and miners will prioritize it over the original transaction because it has a higher fee rate.

 Benefits of RBF